hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 </p>

-### Single-cell normalized expression violin plot
+#### Single-cell normalized expression violin plot

-Ultimately, we are evaluating the gene expression at a single-cell level.
+Ultimately, we want to evaluate the gene expression at a single-cell level.
+The results we have been visualizing so far represent the sample averages for gene expression.
 Therefore it is prudent to go back to the cellular level to see what these same results look like for each individual cell.
+To do so, we will make use of our original seurat object `seurat_vsm`.

 ```r
 DefaultAssay(seurat_vsm) <- "RNA"